Migrant sex offender mistakenly released from prison arrested

 The migrant, who had been living at the Bell Hotel in Epping, Essex, when he assaulted the girl, took a train from Chelmsford to Stratford, east London, the day he was released and was later spotted in Dalston carrying a white bag with pictures of avocados on it.

-Officers found and arrested him inside Finsbury Park at around 8.30am on Sunday after a member of the public spotted him at a nearby bus stop, according to the Metropolitan Police.
+Police found and arrested him inside Finsbury Park at around 8.30am on Sunday after a member of the public spotted him at a nearby bus stop.

 Sir Keir Starmer confirmed Kebatu will be deported, which could happen as early as next week.

-“Officers have worked quickly and diligently to bring him back into custody,” the Prime Minister said.

 “We have ordered an investigation to establish what went wrong.
-We must make sure this doesn’t happen again.”
+We must make sure this doesn’t happen again,” the Prime Minister added.

 A Home Office source said: “Kebatu was always due to be deported next week.
 That’s the plan we are still working towards.”

-“He was handcuffed behind his back and looked pretty glum.
-There was no struggle.

-“People around recognised him immediately but let the police get on with their job.”
+The 40-year-old, who lives in the Finsbury Park area, continued: “He wasn’t struggling, he was walking quite calmly, a bit dejectedly, he was staring down, he had his hood up, but it was a calm situation.

+“It was a leisurely stroll out of the park with him with his hands cuffed but he wasn’t trying to get away.”

-Chelmsford’s Liberal Democrat MP Marie Goldman called for a “rapid” national inquiry into the blunder.
+Chelmsford’s Liberal Democrat MP Marie Goldman called for a “rapid” national inquiry into the blunder that saw Kebatu walk free.

 “It’s unacceptable that the safety of my constituents, and the people of London, was ever put at risk,” she said.